adamatasi/IoT_Scanner/README.md

 You can either watch the video to see how it's done OR follow the instructions below.

 Video Link: https://youtu.be/6sr7vAXrZN4

+NOTE: Skip the email part from the video as we have updated our email app (GO to 3.6).

 ###########################################################################
 ###########################################################################